Minnesota: Statehood

 Treaties between the U.S. government and the eastern Dakota and Ojibwe gradually forced the natives off their lands and onto reservations.
 As conditions deteriorated for the eastern Dakota, tensions rose, leading to the Dakota War of 1862.
 The conflict was ignited when four young Dakota men, searching for food, killed a family of white settlers on August 17.
 That night, a faction of Little Crow's eastern Dakota decided to try to drive all settlers out of the Minnesota River valley.
 In the weeks that followed, Dakota warriors killed hundreds of settlers, causing thousands to flee the area.
 The six-week war ended with the defeat of the eastern Dakota and 2,000 in custody, who were eventually exiled to the Crow Creek Reservation by the Great Sioux Reservation in Dakota Territory.
 The remaining 4,500 to 5,000 Dakota mostly fled the state into Rupert's Land.
 As many as 800 settlers were killed during the war.

 Minnesota Governor Alexander Ramsey subsequently declared that "the Sioux Indians of Minnesota must be exterminated or driven forever beyond the borders of the state" and placed a bounty of $25/scalp on the heads of the eastern Dakota men.
 Over 1,600 eastern Dakota women, children, and elderly walked from the Lower Sioux Agency to Fort Snelling to be held until the spring thaw allowed riverboats to take them out of Minnesota to Crow Creek Indian Reservation.
-William Crooks, commander of 6th Minnesota, had a palisade erected around the encampment on Pike Island, just below the fort, to protect native people from the soldiers and settlers.
+William Crooks, commander of 6th Minnesota, had a palisade erected around the encampment on the river bottom flats directly below Fort Snelling, to protect native people from the soldiers and settlers.
 Conditions there were poor and between 125 and 300 died of disease.
 Around 400 Dakota men were tried after the war.
 303 were sentenced to death, but Abraham Lincoln reviewed the convictions and approved 39 of the death sentences.
 In December 1862, 38 of them were hanged.